 For the certificate of ability to marry, Finnish citizens must contact the local administrative Authority in Finland.
 The certificate must have its translation into Italian by a sworn translator.
 Both documents must have an “Apostille” (The Hague Convention).

 Starting from May 14, 2015, the certificates issued by the Civil Registers of the Mexican States are the only certificates attesting to a person’s marital status.
 In particular, the new certificate of “Constancia de Resistencia de Registro” certifies that there are no registrations in the name of the person concerned.
-The registrar officers can accept these certificates to celebrate the marriage of Mexican citizens who intend to marry in Italy.
+Therefore, the registrar officers can accept these certificates to celebrate the marriage of Mexican citizens who intend to marry in Italy.

 For the permit’s release to get married, Syrian citizens must contact the Embassy of the Syrian Arab Republic in Vienna.
 The nulla osta need to be legalized by the Austrian Ministry of Foreign Affairs and subsequently by the Italian diplomatic-consular representation in Vienna.
-The nulla osta must have the relative translation into Italian legalized by the Italian diplomatic-consular representation in Vienna.
+The nulla osta must have the relative translation into Italian legalized by the Italian diplomatic-consular office in Vienna.

 No impediments certificate (nulla osta) issued by the Registry of the Swedish municipality of residence, translated into Italian by a sworn translator and equipped with “Apostille” (Hague convention).
 Swedish citizen who resides in Italy: authorization issued by the Swedish Consulate in Italy.